desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

 name in "Base 32 Encoding with Extended Hex Alphabet", as specified in [@!RFC4648].
 Trailing padding characters ("=") MUST be dropped.

-Previous uses of CDS/CDNSKEY records are specified at the apex only ([@!RFC7344], Section 4.1).
-This protocol extends the use of these record types on non-apex owner names for the purpose of DNSSEC bootstrapping.
-To avoid the possibility of semantic collision, there MUST NOT be a zone cut at a Signaling Name.
+Previous use of CDS/CDNSKEY records is specified at the apex only ([@!RFC7344], Section 4.1).
+This protocol extends the use of these record types at non-apex owner names for the purpose of DNSSEC bootstrapping.
+To exclude the possibility of semantic collision, there MUST NOT be a zone cut at a Signaling Name.

 **TODO Remove Note 1:** The purpose of the hash function is to avoid the possibility of exceeding the maximum length of a DNS name.
 This